UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 ### Data analysis

-Interactive data analysis can be found in the [Jupyter Notebook analyse_metrics.ipynb](analyse_metrics.ipynb).
+Interactive data analysis can be found in the [Jupyter Notebook analyze_metrics.ipynb](analyze_metrics.ipynb).
 As mentioned in the phase diagram, it is possible to optionally filter the analysis for research groups or private users only.
 This is elaborated in the Jupyter notebook.

 This notebook analyzes the information of the retrieved variables.
 The notebook contains analysis of licenses, programming languages, howfairis scores and other variables present in github repositories.